bhumilad/bhumilad/README.md

 ---

 🌟 I’m not just decoding data—I’m telling the story behind it.
-Currently based in 🇨🇦 Canada, finishing up my **Data Analytics for Business** program.
+Currently based in 🇨🇦 Canada, I finished up my **Data Analytics for Business** program.
 I turn *raw numbers into strategic moves* using the power of Python, Power BI, SQL, and a lil' bit of magic (aka machine learning).

 ---